deivid-rodriguez/byebug/CONTRIBUTING.md

 ## Getting started

-The following steps should help you getting started:
+### Development dependencies

-* `Byebug` depends on the TracePoint API provided by `ruby-core`.
+* `Byebug` depends on Ruby's TracePoint API provided by `ruby-core`.
 This is a young API and a lot of bugs have been recently corrected, so make sure you always have the lastest patch level release installed.

-* Get a local clone of `byebug`'s source code.
+* The recommended tool to manage development dependencies is `bundler`.
+Run `gem install bundler` to install it.

-* Run `bundle install` to get development & test dependencies installed.
+* Running `bundle install` inside a local clone of `byebug` will get development dependencies installed.

-* Install the [overcommit][] hooks using `bundle exec overcommit --install`.
-They will review your changes before they are committed, checking they are consistent with the project's code style.
-If you're changing C files, make sure you have the GNU indent utility installed in your system. `sudo apt-get install indent` for linux or `brew install gnu-indent --with-default-names` should do the job.
+### Running the test suite

 * Make sure you compile the C-extension using `bundle exec rake compile`.
 Otherwise you won't be able to use `byebug`.

 * Run the test suite using the default rake task (`bundle exec rake`).
 This task is composed of 2 subtasks: `bundle exec rake compile` && `bundle exec rake test`.

-After having done this, just read the code and improve it!
-Your contribution is appreciated a lot!
+* If you want to run specific tests, use the provided test runner, like so:

+  - Specific test files.
+For example, `script/minitest_runner test/commands/break_test.rb`

+  - Specific test classes.
+For example, `script/minitest_runner Byebug::BreakAtLinesTestCase`

+  - Specific tests.
+For example, `script/minitest_runner test_catch_removes_specific_catchpoint`

+  - You can combine any of them and you will get the union of all filters.
+For
+example: `script/minitest_runner Byebug::BreakAtLinesTestCase
+test_catch_removes_specific_catchpoint`

+### Code style

+* Byebug uses [overcommit][] to enforce code style.
+Install the git hooks using `bundle exec overcommit --install`.
+They will review your changes before they are committed, checking they are consistent with the project's code style.

 [overcommit]: https://github.com/brigade/overcommit/

-## Byebug as a C-extension
+### Byebug as a C-extension

 Byebug is a gem developed as a C-extension.
 The debugger internal's functionality is implemented in C (the interaction with the TracePoint API).